 - What is mediation?
 Mediation is a meeting between both the plaintiff (the person suing) and the defendant (the person being sued) conducted by a neutral third party (a mediator).
 The parties will meet with a mediator, discuss their case, and try to reach a Mutually Beneficial Solution.
 Both parties must agree to mediation and it cannot be forced on them.

-Are Attorneys Allowed in Small Claims Court in Udell, IA?
+Do Professionals Are Allowed in Small Claims Court in Udell, IA?

 - Right before the hearing, the judge will ask the parties to show each other the evidence that they have brought with them.

 - The Judge will ask the person who is suing why they are suing.

 - Then the person who is being sued will get to present their side of the story.

 - The hearing will last around 15 minutes.

 - The judge will ask the parties to show the judge the evidence they brought with them.
 Sometimes the judge will keep the evidence other times you will get the evidence right back.

 - Very rarely will a judge tell the parties their decision immediately after the hearing?
 Instead, the judge will tell the parties that the decision will be mailed to them (which usually takes a few weeks to two months or so).